 We may earn revenue from the products available on this page and participate in affiliate programs.

 Perhaps even more than a topper, a tree skirt is an accessory that will complete your tasteful Christmas centerpiece.
 It acts as an anchor point for the pine or fir you’ve chosen at your local farm (or that favorite faux you pulled out of storage) and is a complement to every green branch decorated with bulbs and ornaments.
-There are no sparkling snowflakes or embroidered Santa Claus caricatures here, however: We promise that our list of the best tree skirts, below, is anything but tacky.
+There are no sparkling snowflakes or embroidered Santa Claus caricatures here, however: We promise that our list of the best tree skirts you can buy, below, is anything but cheesy.
 Our favorites offer a range of pretty prints and sophisticated, subtle neutrals, rounded out with a few collar options, too.

 Best Minimalist Tree Skirts

-Simple tree skirts are best if your Christmas color scheme skews more soft and subdued (we’re talking creams, browns, and perhaps a touch of metallic).
-In these instances, we turn to natural fibers like jute—one particular piece from H&M is our favorite for being far more expensive-looking than it is (at a palatable price point of $17!)—and linen blends, including a red-trimmed option from Joss & Main that reviewers rave about being “classy,” “well made,” and “perfect for a simple Christmas tree.”
-We also appreciate a textured fabric to elevate a white snow look, whether in the form of a trendy bouclé or tufted velvet.
-For the latter, we’re still big fans of CB2’s holiday line, which we see pairing perfectly with the frosted needles of a faux tree to drive the wintry look home.
+Simple tree skirts are best if your Christmas color scheme skews soft and subdued (we’re talking creams, browns, and beige).
+In these instances, we turn to natural fibers like jute—one particular piece from H&M is our favorite for being far more expensive-looking than it is (at a palatable price point of $18!)—and ultra-smooth velvet, including a channeled option from CB2 that one reviewer claims “reminds me of the snow back home in Minnesota.”

 Best Rustic Tree Skirts

-If your Christmas vibe is more akin to the Cotswolds cottage featured in The Holiday, take the rustic tree-skirt route.
-Our favorite designs that fall under this category offer warmer, woodsier tones and textures that remind us of the real base of the tree.
-These styles also have a tendency to lean into traditional and vintage-inspired patterns—both Food52’s and Terrain’s embroidered options remind us of Scandinavian prints that would look right at home at an après-ski lodge.
+If your Christmas vibe is more akin to the Cotswolds cottage featured in The Holiday, take the rustic tree skirt route.
+Our favorite designs that fall under this category offer warmer, woodsier tones and textures that remind us of the real base of a tree.
+These styles also have a tendency to lean into traditional and vintage-inspired patterns—both the embroidered options from Julia Amory and IKEA recall Scandinavian prints that would look right at home at an après-ski lodge.

 Best Classic Tree Skirts